-Chelsea Community Kitchen is partnering with Liza Baker, one of our class instructors, to launch her new book Fl!p Your K!tchen on Thursday, November 10, 7-8 pm at the Chelsea First United Methodist Church.
-This is a FREE event and opportunity to meet the author and chef.
+Fl!p Your K!tchen Book Signing – Chelsea Community Kitchen partnered with Liza Baker, one of our class instructors, to launch her new book Fl!p Your K!tchen on Thursday, November 10, 7-8 pm at the Chelsea First United Methodist Church.
 The book not only features over 150 recipes, but time saving strategies, cooking techniques, and tips on shopping for ingredients on a budget.
-Join us on November 10 to meet the author, check out the book, and learn more.
 Visit Liza’s website at simply-healthcoaching.com.

 Robin Run – CCK partnered with Robin Hills Farm on September 17 for their Robin Run event.
 This included a 5K or 10K adventure race on the farm’s trails with various obstacles, music, food, dancing and beverages.
 CCK ran the beer tent during this event, and received all of the profits from the tent to help our mission.